guifel/nocust-client-doc/README.md

    });
 ```

-### Withdrawals \(Commit-Chain ➡️ Ethereum\)
+### Withdrawals \(NOCUST ➡️ Ethereum\)

-A withdrawal allows the user to send commit-chain funds back to Ethereum \(also called an exit\).
-Withdrawals take time ⌛ and are a 2 step process requiring 2 separate contract calls.
+A withdrawal allows the user to send NOCUST funds back to Ethereum \(also called an exit\).
+Withdrawals take time ⌛ and are a two-step process requiring two separate contract calls.

-The amount of commit-chain funds available for withdrawal may differ from the current commit-chain balance.
-Recently acquired commit-chain funds cannot be withdrawn instantly, they will be made fully available over time.
-Recently acquired funds will need between 36h and 72h \(one full round\) to be available.
+The amount of NOCUST funds available for withdrawal may differ from the current NOCUST balance.
+Recently acquired NOCUST funds cannot be withdrawn instantly, and need between 36h and 72h \(one full round\) to be available.
 To check the current balance available for withdrawal call the function `getWithdrawalLimit()` :

 ```typescript
 const withdrawalLimit : BigNumber = lqdManager.getWithdrawalLimit(bob)